Options to Restore a Broken Tooth: How to Fix Your Smile Effectively

 Options to Restore a Broken Tooth

-The right treatment depends on the extent of the damage.
-Here’s a quick look at your options:
+The right dental treatment option depends on the extent of the damage.
+Here’s a quick review of your options.

-Dental BondingSmall chips & cracksTooth-colored resin is applied & shaped3-10 years
+Dental BondingSmall chips and cracksTooth-colored resin is applied & shaped5 to 10 years

-Dental VeneersMinor chips & discolorationThin porcelain shells cover the front of the tooth10-20 years
+Dental VeneersMinor chips and discolorationThin porcelain shells cover the front of the tooth10 to 20 years

-Dental CrownsLarge fractures or weakened teethA cap covers and protects the tooth10-15 years
+Dental CrownsLarge fractures or weakened teethA cap covers and protects the tooth10 to 15 years

-Dental ImplantsTooth beyond repairA full tooth replacement with a titanium post & crownLifetime
+Dental ImplantsTooth beyond repairA full tooth replacement with a titanium post and crownOver 15 years with good care.

 Your dentist will recommend the best option based on your tooth’s condition.